-i.
-Communicate full data on its historical fisheries in the IATTC area, including nominal catches, number/type of vessels, name of fishing vessels, fishing effort and fishing areas.

-This requirement has been essentially met by Belize, Canada, China, Chinese Taipei, Cook Islands, and the European Union, although the full range of the data mentioned in this provision has not been made available.

-ii.
-Communicate annually catch and effort data and size-frequency distribution of the catches (when possible) in due time and appropriate format for scientific evaluation of the stocks specified in this provision has not been made available.
+- i.
+Communicate full data on its historical fisheries in the IATTC area, including nominal catches, number/type of vessels, name of fishing vessels, fishing effort and fishing areas. - This requirement has been essentially met by Belize, Canada, China, Chinese Taipei, Cook Islands, and the European Union. - ii.
+Communicate annually catch and effort data and size-frequency distribution of the catches (when possible) in due time and appropriate format for scientific evaluation of the stocks - This requirement has essentially been met, pursuant to Resolution C-03-05 on data provision, which requires that annual data be reported by June 30 of the following year, by Belize, Canada, China, Chinese Taipei, Cook Islands, the European Union.
 Length-frequency data from EPO longline catches have been made available by Chinese Taipei, and by the European Union for swordfish.